Multisensory Reading Clinic

 Five Essential Components of Reading

-Learning to read is like constructing our own house or building.
-We need a strong foundation at the very start of the construction and must connect the pillars of the building correctly or it would wither away and we cannot add more floors.
+Learning to read is like constructing a house.
+We need a strong foundation at the very start of the construction and must connect the pillars of the building correctly; otherwise, it will collapse, and we cannot add more floors.

-The sounds of the English language are the foundation for learning to read and connecting the sounds is the pillar of learning to read.
+The sounds of the English language are the foundation for learning to read, and connecting the sounds is the pillar of learning to read.
 That is phonemic awareness.
-Our next level is phonics, we need to know how to write the words, followed by it is fluency.
-We need to be able to read words quickly and know the meaning of the words so that we can comprehend what we read.
+Our next level is phonics, where we need to know how to write the words.
+This is followed by fluency: We need to be able to read words quickly and know the meaning of the words so that we can comprehend what we read.

-2. Phonics - the study of the relationships between the sounds and letters they represent.
-This is the second level of the language system which involves writing.
+2. Phonics - The study of the relationships between the sounds and the letters they represent.
+This is the second level of the language system, which involves writing.
 After learning to decode the sounds, the students will learn to print the sounds and connect them to make words.
-This is also the other term used to represent a reading program that deals with sounds.
+This is also the term used to represent a reading program that deals with sounds.

-3. Fluency - the processing speed and accuracy to read words and know the meaning of the words.
-If the child has a problem with fluency it means that he has problems sounding out and connecting the sounds of the words and small groups of words we call syllables in longer words.
-Because of these problems, the child does not have the time to understand the words because his mind is preoccupied with deciphering the words - the reason why your child has a reading comprehension problem.
+3. Fluency - The processing speed and accuracy to read words and know the meaning of the words.
+If a child has a problem with fluency, it means that they have problems sounding out and connecting the sounds of the words and small groups of words (we call these syllables in longer words).
+Because of these problems, the child does not have the time to understand the words because his mind is preoccupied with deciphering the words—the reason why your child has a reading comprehension problem.

-5. Comprehension - the generic term that includes both listening comprehension and reading comprehension.
-If a child can comprehend the story that you read to him, but cannot comprehend what he read, he does not have a comprehension problem but reading problems.
-It is either he lacks fluency or he does not recognize the words he read.
-Therefore, if the individual has a problem with reading comprehension, he needs to have a reading assessment to find out the root cause of the problem such as the concepts where he started to have a reading comprehension problem.
+5. Comprehension - The generic term that includes both listening comprehension and reading comprehension.
+If a child can comprehend the story that you read to him but cannot comprehend what he reads, he does not have a comprehension problem.
+He either has reading problem or he has hyperlexia.
+He lacks fluency, part of the reading problem or he does not recognize the words he reads due to hyperlexia.
+Therefore, if the individual has a problem with reading comprehension, he needs to have a reading assessment to find out the root cause of the problem, such as the concepts where he started to have a reading comprehension problem.

 to be continued...